 Meanwhile in my head I’m undergoing open-heart surgery.

-Week day mornings—the added dash of salt onto the wound of existence.
-And as the weather continues to fluctuate from fluffy blue-grey skies to frozen confusion, I can’t help but find myself nostalgic for warmer, cozier days, yearning for the sound of waves rolling in and the feeling of the sun heating down on exposed skin.
-But there’s still so much more winter to bear before that can be so.
+Weekday mornings—the added dash of salt onto the wound of existence.
+And as the weather continues to fluctuate from fluffy blue skies and sun-kissed afternoons to somber grey days, I can’t help but find myself nostalgic for cozier days, yearning for the sound of waves rolling in and the feeling of the sun heating down on exposed skin.
+But everything is always best preserved in memory.

 —Mint Green, Andrew Shapiro